telekid/autofn/README.md

-## autofn: write JS functions but leave out the body
+## autofn: normal JS functions backed by ChatGPT

 Write JavaScript functions but leave out the body.
 Describe the function's operation in a (currently single-line) comment prefixed by `autofn:`.
 Let ChatGPT do the rest!